Transferring data to a MySQL® target endpoint

 Don't cleanup

-: Select this option only for replication without data copying. -
+: Select this option if you are only going to do replication without copying data. -

 Drop